ShrutiBaikerikar/ChipSeq_Tutorial/README.md

 ### 7. Handling Replicates with IDR and BedTools <a name="replicates"></a>

-Comparative analysis of ChIP-Sequencing data helps compare the binding of protein of interest either between replicates or under different physiological conditions.
+Comparative analysis of ChIP-Sequencing data helps compare the binding of the protein of interest either between replicates or under different physiological conditions.

-Every experimental design requires at least 2-3 biological replicates to overcome the amount of variability in the data that one would get with only sample.
+Every experimental design requires at least 2-3 biological replicates to overcome the amount of variability in the data that one would get with only one sample.
 Simply put, with more than one replicate you could observe a common trend in your data more frequently for the given condition thus strengthening your findings.

 Technically multiple replicates measuring the same biological conditions should have high consistency.
 But that is not always the case.
 One reason for this is that every comparison in ChIP-Seq data analysis is strongly influenced by the thresholds that were applied during the peak calling step.

-To evaluate consistency between replicates in ChIP-Seq, several methods have been designed such as finding overlapping peaks and assessing difference in binding regions and complex statistical methods that evaluate reproducibility between replicates.
+To evaluate consistency between replicates in ChIP-Seq, several methods have been designed such as finding overlapping peaks and assessing the difference in binding regions and complex statistical methods that evaluate reproducibility between replicates.

 #### 7a.
 Handling Replicates with IDR

 IDR stands for Irreproducibility Discovery Rate.
 The ENCODE project developed the irreproducible discovery rate (IDR), as a metric to identify genuine peaks based on their reproducibility across replicates.

-IDR begins with generating a peak list with a lenient threshold will contain both genuine peaks and noise.
+IDR begins with generating a peak list with a lenient threshold that will contain both genuine peaks and noise.
 The peaks in the list are ranked, e.g. on their fold enrichment or significance, these ranks will correlate well for genuine peaks, while the noise will show no correlation.

 Further, IDR uses a statistical method to find the point in the curve at which the heterogeneity of the association between replicate ranks sharply increases.
-This decay point, from which no consistency in correspondence is observed, serves as internal indicator of the change from signal to noise.
+This decay point, from which no consistency in correspondence is observed, serves as an internal indicator of the change from signal to noise.

 As a metric to evaluate consistency between replicates, IDR has several advantages:
 - It does not take into account initial cut-offs used during peak calling as they tend to be different for different peak callers.
 This means that you can compare peak lists obtained from different peak callers.
 - It does not depend on specific thresholds, so all peaks are considered.
 - It is based on ranks and does not require the input to be scaled by a particular value.

-IDR is not recommended for broad signals from histone marks as there is ambiguous overlap of broad peaks.
+IDR is not recommended for broad signals from histone marks as there is an ambiguous overlap of broad peaks.

 The ENCODE3 guidelines suggest that IDR should be conducted to compare the following pairs:
 - True replicates